Crazyswarm2 Setup in Highbay

 It should successfully connect to the highbay machine and you should get latency readings.
 Make sure to keep this running in the background when running programs!

-(3) Position and turn on drones
+(3) Position and turn on drones and plug in the Crazyradio

 Check out crazyswarm2/crazyflie/config/crazyflies.yaml.
 The top of the file should look something like this: